davepinch/pinchy.cc/content/topics/places/cities/united-states/wisconsin/hudson/en.wikipedia.org.md

 ---
 title: "Hudson, Wisconsin (en.wikipedia.org)"
-date: 2022-12-12
+date: 2024-02-09
 excerpt: >-
-  **Hudson** is a city in St. Croix County, Wisconsin, United States.
-As of the 2010 United States census, its population was 12,719.
+  **Hudson** is a city and county seat of St. Croix County, [Wisconsin](/en.wikipedia.org/wiki/Wisconsin/), [United States](/en.wikipedia.org/wiki/United_States/).
+As of the 2020 United States census, its population was 14,755.
 It is part of the Minneapolis–St. Paul Metropolitan Statistical Area (MSA).
 The village of North Hudson is directly north of Hudson.
 type: website
 url: /en.wikipedia.org/wiki/Hudson,_Wisconsin/
 website: "https://en.wikipedia.org/wiki/Hudson,_Wisconsin"